lst627/CLIP-Embeds/README.md

     return image_features
 ```

 Then we train the model with the `'cls'` option for both stages (Pre-training for Feature Alignment + Fine-tuning End-to-End).
+The checkpoints can be downloaded at https://huggingface.co/lst627/llava-v1.5-7b-lora-merged and https://huggingface.co/lst627/llava-v1.5-7b-lora-cls-merged.

 For PACL (with patch tokens for image) and SPARC (with patch tokens for image and multiple text tokens), our code is based on an implementation of [PACL](https://github.com/NMS05/Patch-Aligned-Contrastive-Learning).